 Veteran Norwegian writer KO Dahl’s novel, The Last Fix is a calling card book.
 Oslo detectives Frank Frølich and Inspector Gunnarstranda are notable Scandi-coppers in a bustling arena, and in this thriller the pair are thrown into the murky – and murderous – world of the city’s drug addicts.
 (The Last Fix is published by Faber).

-Top photo: detail from the cover of Jo Nesbo’s The Redbreast (Penguin/Vintage)
+Top photo: detail from the cover of He Who Fears the Wolf by Karin Fossum (Penguin/Vintage)